dkorolev/sandbox_node_cpp_server/README.md

 then make sure you are using g++ version 4.7 or above.
 (Just commenting out that static_assert would work, but the backend would have no clue about current time.)

-If Boost installation with apt-get is not working out, install it locally.
+If Boost installation with apt-get is not working out, download and install it manually.

 ```
 # Install Boost manually.
 Takes a while.